 The Committee's primary roles are: first, recommending to the Board of Trustees the appropriate asset mix among the broad spectrum of available investments; and second, selecting the assets or products that best fulfill our objectives.
 We do not judge the merits of individual securities.
-Rather, we select investment managers of active strategies.
-We also use low-cost indexed strategies that offer participation in various categories.
-At fiscal year-end our marketable securities were under the management of sixteen active equity and four fixed income firms.
-Indexed investments in the S&P 500 index comprised 22% of the total fund assets.
+Rather, we select investment managers of various portfolio strategies.
+At fiscal year-end our marketable securities were under the management of fourteen active equity and four fixed income firms.
+23% of the total fund is invested in an S&P 500 index portfolio providing equity exposure at low cost.

-Investment Commentary
+Investment Environment